Travel Update

 Iceberg in Greenland

-Nordic travel offers the ingredients to satisfy any hunger for the above.
-The countries that make up this region are: Iceland, Norway, Denmark, Sweden and Finland (along with their island territories).
+The countries that make up this region are: Iceland, Norway, Denmark, Sweden and Finland along with their territories.

 person sitting atop trolltunga cliff